hackclub/hackclub/drumpad/README.md

 </div>
 ```

-Now navigate to your `style.css`, and we will change our header's font size, color, and letter spacing using the following code:
+Now navigate to your `style.css`, and change your header's font size, color, and letter spacing using the following code:

 ```css
 h1 {